The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 Where are you from?

-I’m from BERGERAC, which is a very little town near Bordeaux in the south of France.
+I’m from Bergerac, a small town near Bordeaux in the south of France.

 ↓Savinien de Cyrano de Bergerac